weni-ai/bothub-engine/README.md

 | BOTHUB_ENGINE_SENTRY |  ```string``` | ```None``` | URL Sentry
 | BOTHUB_NLP_RASA_VERSION |  ```string``` | ```1.4.3``` | Specify the version of rasa used in the nlp worker
 | ENVIRONMENT |  ```string``` | ```production``` |

+## Roadmap

+See the [open issues](https://trello.com/b/ab5IvrLe/bothub-roadmap-2020) for a list of proposed features (and known issues).

+## License

+Distributed under the GPL-3.0 License.
+See `LICENSE` for more information.

+## Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request